jedisct1/zigly/docs/reference/kv.md

 # KV Store Reference

 The KV module provides access to Fastly's key-value storage.
+It uses the modern `fastly_kv_store` interface.
+Values can carry metadata, a time-to-live, and a generation number for optimistic concurrency.

 ## Store